Finding a school

 My child has SEN and needs more help at school, what help are they entitled to?

 As your child already has identified Special Educational Needs, it is a good idea to ask to meet with your child's class teacher, form tutor or the pre school setting leader and the Special Educational Needs co-ordinator (SENCO) or inclusion co-ordinator.
 You may already have a review meeting arranged to look at your child's progress and support.
 If not, you can ask for one to be set up.

 You can explain at the meeting why you think your child needs more help, perhaps you feel they are not making progress, falling further behind or just telling you or showing you they are unhappy at school.
 You can ask to see evidence of the progress your child is making and talk through any changes to support that would help.
 You can look at their individual progress tracker and see which targets your child has achieved and what support helps them learn.

-The amount of support you can expect your child to have depends on whether your child receives support at the level called SEN Support or has a Statement of SEN or Education, Health and Care Plan.
+The amount of support you can expect your child to have depends on whether your child receives support at the level called SEN Support or Education, Health and Care Plan.
 Whichever stage your child is at, you can expect them to be given the right level of support to help them learn and make progress.

 If your child is not making progress, then perhaps they need more individual support, more targeted support or a different approach to helping them learn.

 The school could offer increased support or adapt the ways they are teaching them.
 The school should always be able to show you what support your child is getting and how they are monitoring their progress, who else is involved in planning their support, for example, an educational psychologist or speech and language therapist or a teacher from the Special Educational Need Support Services and how they are following their advice.

 How do I decide which is the best school for my child with SEN?